thomasballinger/bittorrent/readme.md

     spec: >2^17 not allowed, generally 2^15 or 14 unless end of file
 * look at the problems we were having with high pipeline number and lower timed out request time
+* loading of incomplete files so DLs can be resumed either write metadata to disk or guess via runs of 0 bytes

 ------the I'm Done line------